givemyresume/givemyresume.github.io/subhayu99/resume.md

 ### <span>Resume Builder Website & API</span> <span>02/2022</span>

   - A website and an API for dynamically creating resume.
-The resume gets hosted automatically on GitHub pages.
+The resume gets hosted automatically on GitHub pages and an email is sent to the user with the resume link.
   - Also, the whole project can be easily spinned up by a simple `terraform apply` command with some variables.
   - Live URL: <a href="https://app1.givemyresume.tech">givemyresume.tech</a>
   - Domains covered: Backend, Docker, Cloud, IaaC, CI/CD, Linux, SMTP